meih15/ameizin/README.md

 ### Shopping Cart

-Users upon load-in to site are given a guest cart with a unique guest cart ID.
+Users upon load-in to site are given a guest cart with a unique guest cart ID that is stored in the cookies.
 Each account will also have their own unique cart ID that is associated with the account.
 This enables users to access all the cart functionalities (aside from checkout) without being logged-in.

 ``` ruby
   # Carts controller